cmcshnik/some-fun-high-school-projects/README.md

 # Some fun high school projects

 In this repo, I uploaded several small and medium-sized projects that I did for school and for myself.
+The quality of the code can be terrible and contain a bunch of workarounds, but at that time it wasn't so important to me, sorry.
 Hopefully, you will find something interesting here.

 [- JavaScript section](https://github.com/cmcshnik/some-fun-high-school-projects#javascript-section)
 * [Paint](https://github.com/cmcshnik/some-fun-high-school-projects#paint)